HECVAT Category

 Do you have a process to review code for ethical considerations?

-This question is asking whether your organization has a formal process to review code for ethical considerations before it is deployed or released.
+Ethical code review is the focus, asking whether you have a formal process for examining code for ethical considerations before release.
 Ethical code review goes beyond just checking for security vulnerabilities or bugs - it examines whether the code's functionality, algorithms, data handling, and decision-making processes align with ethical principles and values.

 ResponseHub is the product I wish I had when I was a CTO